 # Write the Subject and Preview Text

-> The subject gets attention, and the preview text gives the reader one more reason to open.
+> The subject gets attention.
+The preview text gives subscribers another reason to open the email.

 - Human page: https://mailrith.com/guides/subject-and-preview